-The change in control agreements with Dr. Hunkapiller, Ms. Barnes and Mr. Phillips provide that if, on or within 12 months following a change in control (as defined in the change in control agreements), we terminate his or her employment with us for a reason other than "cause," his or her death or "disability," or he or she resigns for "good reason," in each case, as set forth in the applicable change in control agreement, he or she would be entitled to:
+The change in control and severance agreements with Mr. Henry, Ms. Kim, Mr. Van Oene, Mr. Fromen and Dr. Zaccarin provide that if, during a change in control (as defined in the change in control and severance agreements) period, we terminate his or her employment with us for a reason other than "cause," his or her death or "disability," or he or she resigns for "good reason," in each case, as set forth in the applicable change in control and severance agreement, he or she would be entitled to:

-- continuing payments of base salary in effect immediately before the termination of his or her employment or, if greater, the base salary as in effect immediately before the merger, for a period of (1) in the case of Dr. Hunkapiller, 12 months; and (2) in the case of Ms. Barnes and Mr. Phillips, six months, in each case from the date of termination of employment; - 100 percent of the unvested portion of his or her then-outstanding equity awards will vest immediately and, to the extent applicable, become exercisable; and - company-paid or company-reimbursed premiums for continuation coverage as applicable, pursuant to COBRA for himself or herself and his or her eligible dependents (as applicable), subject to his or her timely election to continue such coverage, for up to 12 months (for Dr. Hunkapiller) or six months (for Ms. Barnes and Mr. Phillips) following termination of employment, except that, in the case of Dr. Hunkapiller, if we determine in our sole discretion that we cannot provide the COBRA benefits without potentially violating applicable law, then we will provide instead a taxable monthly payment in an amount equal to the monthly COBRA premium, regardless of whether he elects COBRA continuation coverage.
+- continuing payments of base salary in effect immediately before the termination of his or her employment or, if greater, the base salary as in effect immediately before the merger, for a period of (1) in the case of Mr. Henry, 18 months; (2) in the case of Ms. Kim, Mr. Van Oene and Mr. Fromen 12 months; and (3) in the case of Dr. Zaccarin, nine months, in each case from the date of termination of employment; - in the case of Mr. Henry, Ms. Kim, Mr. Van Oene, Mr. Fromen and Dr. Zaccarin a lump sum cash payment equal to his or her annualized target cash bonus in effect for the year in which the qualifying termination occurs, provided that such amount will be prorated based on a fraction, the numerator of which is the number of days during which he or she was employed with the Company (or its successor) in the year that the qualifying termination occurs, and the denominator of which is the total number of days in such year; - 100 percent of the unvested portion of his or her then-outstanding equity awards will vest immediately and, to the extent applicable, become exercisable; and - company-paid or company-reimbursed premiums for continuation coverage as applicable, pursuant to COBRA for himself or herself and his or her eligible dependents (as applicable), subject to his or her timely election to continue such coverage, for up to 18 months (for Mr. Henry), 12 months (for Ms. Kim, Mr. Van Oene and Mr. Fromen), or nine months (for Dr. Zaccarin) following termination of employment.

-In order to receive the severance benefits under the change in control agreement, the executive officer must execute and not revoke a separation and release of claims agreement in our favor.
-The executive officer also is required to comply with the terms of his or her confidential information and invention assignment agreement previously entered into with us, including obligations relating to non-solicitation of our employees for a period of 12 months following the termination of his or her employment.
+In order to receive the benefits under the change in control and severance agreement, the executive officer must execute and not revoke a separation and release of claims agreement in our favor.
+The executive officer also is required to comply with the terms of any confidential information and invention assignment agreement entered into with us.
+For each of Ms. Kim, Mr. Van Oene, Mr. Fromen, and Dr. Zaccarin, such confidential information and assignment agreement includes obligations relating to confidentiality of our proprietary information, as well as non-solicitation of our employees for a period of 12 months following the termination of his or her employment.